-Snore Lab is rated high among snore apps.
-There is a free version and it allows you to record, measure, analyze, and track your snoring, allowing you to discover ways to treat and control it.
+Snore Lab (iOS and Android) is highly-rated among snore apps.
+There is a free version which allows you to record, measure, analyze, and track your snoring, allowing you to discover ways to treat and control it.
 It’s easy to use; just set it next to your bed while you sleep and see your results in the morning.
 It records samples, gives you a score for the intensity of your snoring, records sleep statistics, and also provides information about snoring remedies.
 The free version is a good way to trial this app, however, after three sessions it will no longer run for two consecutive nights without upgrading.
-The full version is $6.99 and offers more recordings, no ads, unlimited usage, comparison charts, and a full history compared to the three-night history the free version offers.
+The Premium version is $7.99 and offers more recordings, no ads, unlimited usage, comparison charts, and a full history compared to the three-night history the free version offers.
 This snoring app also offers nature sounds to help you sleep.

 Snore Control, a free version that records snoring and talking at night, and either adds to statistics or activates the “stop snoring” function which, on the iPhone quiets you down with a sound or vibration.
 By using the tracking data, this app can help you find out which factors contribute to your snoring.
 This app allows you to record only snoring and also allows you to adjust the sound sensitivity according to the sound conditions in your room.
 The free version has limitations on the “stop snoring” function, ability to play back recordings, and full-screen charts.
 To fully use all of the benefits, you will need to upgrade to the full version for $2.99.